So...how do you do it?

 Vocals: Most of the voices you hear in my music are my friends.
 I use my own voice at times, often times tripling every vocal line (independent takes for left, right & center) and I have a very specific system of busses and sends I use to get them to sit correctly.
 I also know a few women who are absolutely unreal with their voices - they totally understand cinematic vibe...and I work with them as often as possible.
 Letting them improv is their true strength.

 Hardware: SSL 611 EQ's (pair), API 527 Compressors (pair), Maag EQ2 (pair)

 Universal Audio: SSL Collection, Lexicon 224, 1176 Collection, Studer A800 Tape Machine, Moog Filters, Transient Designer, Shadow Hills Compression, Ampex Collection, Ocean Way Studios, etc...these are ALL killer, but adding UA plugins (even the ones that run on the Apollo) to your mix adds latency that progressively grows with each insertion of a plugin (if you're using the Firewire buss).
-UA doesn't tell you that for obvious reasons - they market it as "Zero Latency" but that's only for people who use their Console application...which does composers no good.
-Hoping to see a speed increase with Thunderbolt 2 on the new Mac Pro Release this Fall.
+UA doesn't tell you that for obvious reasons - they market it as "Zero Latency" but that's only for people who use their Console application...which does composers like myself no good.

 Parting Words of Advice